Comparing Rewards Credit Card Offers

-Myriad Amex cards use the Membership Rewards program, including the Premier Rewards Gold and the Blue Business Plus.
+Myriad Amex cards use the Membership Rewards program, including the American Express® Gold Card and the Blue Business Plus.

 You can earn Membership Rewards through airfare, hotel stays, car rentals, retail purchases and more.
 There are also opportunities with business purchases, including office supplies, wireless service, shipping, advertising and computer hardware/software/cloud computing.

 Membership Rewards points can be used toward a shopping portal for such brands as Amazon.com and Staples.
 You can also use your points to cover card charges or for gift cards.

 One of the most popular uses is as a travel portal.
 You can enjoy more value when you transfer the Membership Rewards points to miles and redeem them for international flights in business or first class.
 You can also experience bonus points for transfers with American Express' airline partners.

 Here's how to use your Membership Rewards points toward travel: